Pablo Reyes Preview, Player Props: Red Sox vs. Astros

 Pablo Reyes At The Plate

-- Reyes is hitting .331 with eight doubles, two home runs and eight walks.
+- Reyes is batting .320 with eight doubles, two home runs and eight walks.

-- He has homered in two of 38 games played this season, and in 1.5% of his plate appearances.
+- He has gone deep in two of 39 games played this year, and in 1.5% of his plate appearances.

-- Reyes has picked up an RBI in eight games this season (21.1%), with more than one RBI in four of those contests (10.5%).
+- In 20.5% of his games this season, Reyes has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.